gabrielsoltz/metahub/README.md

 Show all findings titles together under each affected resource and the `AwsAccountId`, `Region`, and `ResourceType`:

 ```
 "arn:aws:sagemaker:us-east-1:ofuscated:notebook-instance/obfuscated": {
   "findings": [
     "SageMaker.2 SageMaker notebook instances should be launched in a custom VPC",
     "SageMaker.3 Users should not have root access to SageMaker notebook instances",
     "SageMaker.1 Amazon SageMaker notebook instances should not have direct internet access"
   ],
   "AwsAccountId": "obfuscated",
   "Region": "us-east-1",
-    "ResourceType": "AwsSageMakerNotebookInstance"
+  "ResourceType": "AwsSageMakerNotebookInstance",
+  "config: {},
+  "associations: {},
+  "tags: {},
+  "cloudtrail: {},
+  "account: {}
+  "impact: {}
 },
 ```

 ### JSON-Full